- Labor arbitrage is when companies source labor from regions with more cost-effective human resource solutions.

 Offshoring revolutionized businesses and countries when it was first established, and many large companies have had their service operations offshore for years now.
 Midsize and small businesses are quickly following this trend.

 In the past, this was primarily limited to locations such as China and India, but today’s world has opened up many more options, including the Philippines.

 Firms wanted to save up even more.
 Hence, after spending time and resources to build their own captive centers in offshore locations, many firms sold these captive centers to outsourcing providers and bought back the service on a contractual basis.

-Highly-specialized providers are in the advantageous position.
+Highly-specialized providers are in an advantageous position.
 By specializing in certain back-office functions, they can accommodate several different clients and deliver services more efficiently and effectively than captive centers.
-As such, firms who were late to the offshoring trend went straight to the outsourcing model.
+As such, firms that were late to the offshoring trend went straight to the outsourcing model.
 They essentially transferred capabilities from in-house to external vendors and from onshore to offshore at the same time.

 Related: Robots are Coming After Our Jobs

 Automation is attractive to many firms because back-office employees spend roughly one-quarter of their time on repetitive, rules-based tasks – the ones that are easy to automate.